-The Media Assistant works closely with VIPIRG’s Director of Internal Affairs and Outreach Coordinator to design and produce graphics and visuals for special events.
+Kia is a 3rd year Earth and Ocean Science/Environmental Studies student at UVic.
+He works closely with VIPIRG’s Director of Internal Affairs and Outreach Coordinator to design and produce graphics and visuals for special events.

-Duncan is a second year Geography student from Lewisburg PA with an interest in culture and location and how those affect resource availability.
+Duncan is a third year Geography student from Lewisburg PA with an interest in culture and location and how those affect resource availability.
 I love working with VIPIRG because I am interested in standing up for marginalized communities and working for environmental causes.
 I’m grateful to have this platform.